HUMA-LabforAdvancedTechnologyinArch/ARC596_Embodied-Computation/tutorials_folder/Tutorial 5 - Animation/index.md

 Since we imported new Prefabs and we want to incorporate them in our scene, we have to do some necessary steps to Relink some dependencies for Scripts and Buttons.

 -	Instantiator
-	-	Since we have a new Instantiator for Day 03, we will delete the previous Instantiator GameObject.
+	-	Since we have a new Instantiator, we will delete the previous Instantiator GameObject.
 	-	<img src="https://i.imgur.com/JyRat0B.png" alt="" width="300">

 -	Import as GameObject